-The local newspaper is an important asset to a community.
-Not only does it provide the expected services of reporting news and community announcements, it also helps to tie a community together.
-The Chelmsford Newsweekly, for example, used to print a person's address in the 1940's and then add the section--North, Center, or whatever.
+The local newspaper is an important asset to a

+community.
+Not only does it provide the expected services

+of reporting news and community announcements, it also

+helps to tie a community together.
+The Chelmsford Newsweekly, for example, used to print a person's address in the 1940's and then add the section--Nerth, Center, or whatever.

 Today, the newspaper no longer adds the section.
 Furthermore, because the Newsweekly reports news items as it finds them, there is no need to sectionalize the news.
-In the old Courier-Citizen, each section of the town required its own correspondent and emphasized its own achievements.
+In the old correspondent and emphasized its own achievements.